Search-first prevention

 03

-Across public complaints, refund requests are often met with repetition, stalling, policy excuses, or outright refusal.
+Across public complaints, refund requests are often met with repetition, stalling, policy excuses, store credit offers, or outright refusal.
 The result is the same: users lose time while the seller keeps the money.

 04